 Child academic, social/emotional achievement and family engagement are driven by an interdisciplinary teacher and family support model that is strengthened by ongoing assessment and evaluation.
 Teachers actively engage in observation, reflection, shared intentional planning, and receive feedback from master teachers.

-Program evaluation is conducted by the University of Southern Maine’s Muskie School of Public Service and Frank Porter Graham.
+Program evaluation is conducted by the University of Maine and Frank Porter Graham.
 Program components, professional development supports and implementation activities are guided by evaluation findings.

 Science and research clearly reveals what is needed to promote school readiness for children in poverty.
 Yet, public policies and funding priorities often lag behind.
 In states across the country, Educare centers are helping to strengthen public investments in high-quality, research-based programs.